NuevoFoundation/workshops/content/english/covid-distance-checker/1-what-is-microbit.md

 ---
-title: "What Is a micro:bit?"
+title: "What is a micro:bit?"
 date: 2019-07-25T13:24:17-07:00
 weight: 1
 draft: false
-translationKey: "microbit-what-is"
 ---

 ## What is a micro:bit?